Akira Kurosawa: International recognition (1950–1952)

 After finishing Scandal, Kurosawa was approached by Daiei studios to make another film for them.
 Kurosawa picked a script by an aspiring young screenwriter, Shinobu Hashimoto, who would eventually work on nine of his films.
 Their first joint effort was based on Ryūnosuke Akutagawa's experimental short story "In a Grove", which recounts the murder of a samurai and the rape of his wife from various different and conflicting points of view.
-Kurosawa saw potential in the script and, with Hashimoto's help, polished and expanded it and then pitched it to Daiei, who were happy to accept the project due to its low budget.
-The shooting of Rashomon began on July 7, 1950, and, after extensive location work in the primeval forest of Nara, wrapped on August 17.
+Kurosawa saw potential in the script and, with Hashimoto's help, polished and expanded it, then pitched it to Daiei, which was happy to accept the project due to its low budget.
+The shooting of Rashomon began on July 7, 1950, and, after extensive location work in the primeval forest of Nara, wrapped up on August 17.
 Just one week was spent in hurried post-production, hampered by a studio fire, and the finished film premiered at Tokyo's Imperial Theatre on August 25, expanding nationwide the following day.
 The movie was met by lukewarm reviews, with many critics puzzled by its unique theme and treatment, but it was nevertheless a moderate financial success for Daiei.